webtides/element-js/docs/README.md

 ### Constructor & Options

-For the most part you won’t probably need a constructor when extending your elements from _element-js_.
+For the most part you won't probably need a constructor when extending your elements from _element-js_.

 Optionally you can overwrite the constructor and pass an object to the super call with various element-level options.